livingdocsIO/documentation/content/learn/on-premise-setup.md

 Server Config Keys to update:
   * `pusher.*`

+Once you have created a `Pusher` channel, you can go to `App settings` and make sure `enable authorized connections` is toggled off (default value).
+If you enable this setting, you might encounter a `Websocket error` when idling in the editor's landing page.

+NOTE: Disabling this setting should not have any side effects since malicious users would need to log in into the editor to access open those websockets.

 #### Email (e.g. AWS SES)

 The livingdocs-server needs to send mails for things like password resets or user notifications.
 For this you should configure an E-Mail with a trusted domain of yours which you should also communicate to your users so they know from which sender to expect Livingdocs E-Mails.
 We recommend to create different E-Mail accounts for different environments.